moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 - Doesn't fully conform to the OAuth Token Exchange Protocol.
 - This will create a new record in the `oauth_access_tokens` for each job.
 (This will have a significant database impact)
-- This may require the creation of a new user record for every project that has CI enabled.
-- This may require the creation of a new `oauth_applications` record for each project that has CI enabled.

 ### Stage 4: Declarative permissions